 - Ordered from the largest to the smallest or vice versa

 - Grouped into various categories

 - Put in charts and graphs to determine the variability in the data

 There are dozens of statistical distributions for numerical and categorical data.
 Here are some of the most common:

 - Bernoulli distribution: This distribution is used in determining probability.
-It has only two likely outcomes: – success (1) and failure (0) and a single trial, for instance “heads” or tails”.
-In Bernoulli technique, tossing a coin can record the number of times the coin lands on heads and the number of times it lands on tails.
+It has only two likely outcomes: - success (1) and failure (0) and a single trial, for instance “heads” or tails”.
+In the Bernoulli technique, tossing a coin can record the number of times the coin lands on heads and the number of times it lands on tails.
 You can also use the method to find out how many girls or boys are born every day.
 The results from Bernoulli trials are usually determined as a success or failure.
-However, success does not mean the test is successful neither does failure means that the test has been a fail.
+However, success does not mean the test is successful neither does failure means that the test has been a failure.
 Success in this case refers to the outcome you want to track and failure refers to the outcome you are not interested in.
 For example, you may want to find out the number of times a tossed coin lands on heads, so you call the heads a “success” and the tails a “failure”.
 The Bernoulli distribution leads to many other probability distributions including: